S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 -    **Monthly retrospective**
     -   Up to 2 hours
     -   Participants: team members, delegator, team coach (as facilitator)
--    **Quarterly <span style="text-decoration:underline;">Peer Review</span>** for delegatees to identify opportunities to improve strategy, domain design, learning requirements and efficacy of approach.
+-    **Quarterly [Peer Review](section:peer-review])** for delegatees to identify opportunities to improve strategy, domain design, learning requirements and efficacy of approach.
     -   Up to 2 hours
     -   Participants: delegator, team members, team coach, facilitator and selected representatives from customers and dependencies
 -    **Quarterly**: **Review strategy** (following the Peer Review)